terraform-ibm-modules/terraform-ibm-ocp-terraform-enterprise/examples/complete/README.md

 - IBM Cloud Databases for PostgreSQL/Redis: `Manager` or equivalent access
 - Ability to create and manage Kubernetes resources in the target OpenShift namespace
 - IBM Cloud Internet Service: `Reader` or `Writer` access to read domain details or to create a CNAME entry for the DNS
-- IBM Cloud Secrets Manager: `Reader` and `Writer` access to read and write secrets
+- IBM Cloud Secrets Manager: `Reader`, `SecretsReader` and `Writer` access to read and write secrets

 ## Contributing